MetaingCoder/MetaingCoder/README.md

 # 🙌 Hi!
 I'm MetaingCoder

 🫡 Hey!
-I'm a Fullstack Developer who loves turning ideas into real web and mobile apps.
-I enjoy working across the stack—from crafting smooth frontend interfaces with Vue.js/React to building robust backends with Node.js/Express or Django.
-I’m also exploring mobile development with Flutter and native Android/iOS, and managing databases with MySQL and MongoDB.
+I'm a Fullstack Developer who loves turning ideas into real web and mobile apps, working across the stack—from crafting smooth frontend interfaces with Vue.js/React to building robust backends with Node.js/Express or Django, exploring mobile development with Flutter and native Android/iOS, and managing databases with MySQL and MongoDB.

 **“Keep learning, keep building.”**